This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 Collective policy negotiation is power.

-This is the moment where we stop thinking empowerment = individual success
+This is the moment where we stop thinking empowerment equals individual success—

-Not boycotting for boycotting’s sake — but awakening to our collective leverage.
+Not boycotting for boycotting’s sake—but awakening to collective leverage.

 I honor the blackout.